 The pre-load shall be specified.

 The pre-load shall exceed the maximum expected amplitude of the dynamic tension in the bolt and effects of thermal variations.

+The safety margin on the pre-load is positive under mechanical and thermal environment.